jefferyhe/fastsearch/README.md

 fastsearch
 ==========
-This project contains two main parts, process the files and then do the search.
+This project contains two main parts, preprocess the files and then do the search.

 1. Performed less than 1 second time cost by searching an item from 1T files or even more